AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 This fork is a lot better for AMD GPU's compared to the original w-okada.
 On the original it requires converting models to onnx models which is annoying, requires more CPU and GPU resources, has a lot more delay and other little inconveniences/bugs.
 !!!

 !!!
-Which is better for NVIDIA users?
+Which is better for Nvidia users?
-This fork is better for NVIDIA users who normally use the prebuilt w-okada version, because this version uses GPU accelerated extra compared to the original which uses CPU.
+This fork is better for Nvidia users who normally use the prebuilt w-okada version, because this version uses GPU accelerated extra compared to the original which uses CPU.

 For the RTX GPUs the delay performance differences are minimal, but quality performance is better.
 For older cards like GTX or MX, this fork performs better in all aspects.
 !!!